 7. Jarred Food (Commercially-Made)

 In general, food in cans will last longer than in jars.
-The jars are more likely to have issues with their seals, breakage, or deterioration from light.
-However, you can still expect jarred food to last at least 5 years.
+Jars are more likely to have issues with their seals, breakage, or deterioration from light.
+However, you can still expect jarred food to last at least five years.

-Here are just some jarred foods to consider for your emergency stockpile:
+Here are just some jarred ingredients to consider for your emergency stockpile:

 - Jams